 How Much Does an Iceland Trip Cost?

 Let’s break down the average Iceland budget.
 As with other posts where I’ve broken down vacation costs for Italy, London, Greece, and Paris, this post outlines pricing for two adults and two children between the ages of 6-11, traveling from a major airport hub in the United States during the summer high season, such as NYC to Reykjavik, and spending a week in Iceland.

 I can’t even count the number of emails that I’ve gotten from people traveling to Iceland that start with “I found a great airfare to Iceland next month (or some other close time frame)…” I then go on to pop their bubble about how expensive the rest of the trip will be.

 If you are traveling solo, it is easy enough to stay in a hostel to save money on accommodation in Iceland.
 But most families will prefer either a hotel or Airbnb/VRBO.
 A rental will certainly save you money as there are only a few hotels that offer family rooms.

-Most hotel rooms either have a double bed (two twins pushed together) or two twin beds.
+Most Reykjavik hotel rooms either have a double bed (two twins pushed together) or two twin beds.
 Occasionally you can find a triple or a family room, but a family of four often needs to reserve two rooms.
 A nice hotel in downtown Reykjavik with a family room will cost between $400-600 per night.
-You can also get two rooms at a moderate hotel for about $150-250 per night.
+You can also get two rooms at a moderate hotel for about $150-250 per night each.

 In the countryside, there is a large selection of vacation cabins available on vrbo.
 Expect to pay about $200+ per night for a cabin that sleeps four.
 Just plan in advance if you want to stay in popular locations along the south coast or by the glacier lagoon, as these sell out early.